Can Pool Chemicals Cause a Rash? Complete Guide & Solutions

 Pool chemicals giving me a rash - what's causing it?

-Been swimming in my pool regularly and noticed I'm getting skin irritation.
+Last week my kids broke out in red, itchy rashes after swimming, and I'm worried the pool chemicals might be dangerous - should I keep them out?
 Red, itchy patches on my arms and chest after getting out.
 Is this from the chlorine or other chemicals?
 Water looks clear but maybe something's off with the balance.
 What should I test for and how do I fix this?

 Quick Answer